 Wireless gateways usually include features like network address translation (NAT) and dynamic host configuration protocol (DHCP) functionality.
 NAT translates a public IP into the private IP address on a network while built-in DHCP automatically hands out network design information to each PC.
 Additional features, such as a print server, multi-port switch, and content filtering, may be provided by more advanced gateways.

-When setting up a home network, an installer will most likely need several CAT5 Ethernet cables, which are the most commonly used cable.
+When setting up a home network, an installer will most likely need several CAT5 Ethernet cables, which are the most commonly used Internet-ready cable.
 Depending on the type of Internet services being accessed, a length of coaxial cable may be required as well.
-Any computer or other device that will access the Internet via the wireless gateway will need to have an adapter in order to receive signals from the gateway.
+Any computer or other device that will access the Internet via the wireless gateway will need to have an adapter in order to receive signals.

-Wireless protocol choices include 802.11b and the newer 802.11g, which is about five times faster than 802.11b.
+Wireless protocol choices typically include 802.11b and the newer 802.11g, which is about five times faster than 802.11b.
 Two types of encryption are available to protect the data on a wireless network.
-Wireless Encryption Protocol (WEP) is an older system that is supported by nearly all wireless equipment, while a new system called Wireless Protected Access (WPA) is more robust, and comes with the more recently released hardware.
+Wireless Encryption Protocol (WEP) is an older system that is supported by nearly all wireless equipment, while a new system called Wireless Protected Access (WPA) is more robust and generally comes with the more recently released hardware.